CICE-Consortium/Icepack/doc/source/user_guide/ug_implementation.rst

 variable ``dumpfreq``.
 The namelist variable ``ice_ic`` contains the pointer to the filename from which the restart data is to be read and the namelist option ``restart`` must be set to ``.true.`` to use the file.
+``dump_last`` namelist can also be set to true to trigger restarts automatically at then end of runs.

 .. _bgc-hist: